abdurrahimgun1/Machine-Learning-YAP-470/README.md

-This repo containsd machine learning course project and homeworks.
+This repo contains machine learning course project and homeworks.